Reference

 Notes

-[1] The signiture is my_save_checkpoint(checkpoint_file, x) where checkpoint_file is the file that will be written to, and x is the data that will be written.
-[2] The signiture is my_load_checkpoint(checkpoint_file) where checkpoint_file is the file that data will be loaded from.
+[1] The signature is my_save_checkpoint(checkpoint_file, x) where checkpoint_file is the file that will be written to, and x is the data that will be written.
+[2] The signature is my_load_checkpoint(checkpoint_file) where checkpoint_file is the file that data will be loaded from.
 [3] The number of machines provisioined may be greater than the number of workers in the cluster since with some cluster managers, there may be a delay between the provisioining of a machine, and when it is added to the Julia cluster.
 [4] If more than one scratch location is selected, then check-point files will be distributed across those locations.
 This can be useful if you are, for example, constrained by cloud storage through-put limits.

 Examples